Skipperlla/react-native-design-architecture/README.md

 #### Android

-You need to replace your `google-services.json` file inside the `credentials` folder.
+You need to replace your `google-services.json` file inside the root directory.

 #### iOS

-You need to replace your `GoogleService-Info.plist` file inside the `credentials` folder.
+You need to replace your `GoogleService-Info.plist` file inside the root directory.

 ## Features